 I feel a little embarrassed to be moving on to talk about graphics, because there were none.
 Or very little, at least.
 The ZX Spectrum version of Jewels of Darkness contained only occasional random static graphics — a stand of trees, a tall tower, a room displaying a series of doors — which added some spice to lengthy text descriptions.
 I believe the Commodore 64 version suffered from even less vibrant and even more more blocky visuals, if you can imagine such a thing.
 Looking back in 2025 at images for use in this article I can’t tell which looks worse, but I can tell you I don’t remember them looking bad at the time.
 Jewels of Darkness was a game series for players with vivid imaginations.
 For a 14 year old girl who had never seen a computer before, the rain-softened forests, imposing stone towers, vast sun-scorched deserts, and chilly damp caverns echoing with each footstep taken were as real as I wanted them to be.

-As an evolution of the first-ever adventure game, Jewels of Darkness stands as an iconic bridge between gaming’s past and present — a doorway between 1970s mainframe gaming and the burgeoning home computer market to come.
-Its fingerprints can be found across the great expanse of modern gaming, in everything from 1993’s Myst, to The Last Express (1997), The Talos Principle (2014), The Witness (2016), and right up to this year’s Blue Prince and Dead Take.
+As an evolution of that first-ever adventure game, Jewels of Darkness stands as an iconic bridge between gaming’s past and present.
+It’s a doorway between 1970s mainframe gaming and the burgeoning home computer market to come, dropping into existence at an incredily pivotal time in gaming history in Ireland and the UK.
+Its fingerprints can still be found across the great expanse of modern gaming, in everything from 1993’s Myst, to The Last Express (1997), The Talos Principle (2014), The Witness (2016), Disco Elysium (2019), and right up to this year’s Blue Prince and Dead Take.

 Follow us @TVPulseMag on Twitter | TVPulseMag.com on Bluesky for more gaming news, reviews, and interviews.